Chemists-Who-Code/.github/profile/README.md

 ## Office Hours

 Chemists who Code is not currently holding office hours over the summer.
 Office hours are typically held during on the last Friday of the month at 11:00 am MST.
 Anyone is welcome.
 Members are happy to provide help and input on research questions, and how coding might be useful.
-Office hours have been attended by people who
+Office hours have been attended by people with a wide range of experience levels, from solving complex plotting problems to automating administrative tasks.

 ## Getting Involved